-Balance sheet provides a glimpse of company’s net worth.
-It is shown on the basis of what company owns and what it owes.
-Balance sheet helps in knowing the worth of the company over a period of time and also determines its ability to pay back business loans and expenses.
+The balance sheet provides a glimpse of the company’s net worth.
+It is shown on the basis of what the company owns and what it owes.
+A balance sheet helps in knowing the worth of the company over a period of time and also determines its ability to pay back business loans and expenses.

-The equation on which balance sheet is set up is: Assets must be equal to the sum of company’s liabilities plus shareholders’ equity.
+The equation on which the balance sheet is set up is: Assets must be equal to the sum of the company’s liabilities plus shareholders’ equity.

 - Assets: Assets are valuable things that a company owns whether tangible or intangible.
-For example, patents, trademarks, inventory, cash, investments, account receivables, equipment, real estates etc.
+For example, patents, trademarks, inventory, cash, investments, account receivables, equipment, real estate etc.

-Assets are organised on the basis of its liquidity: –
+Assets are organised on the basis of their liquidity: –

 (1) Current Assets are the assets that can provide liquidity within a year

 (2) Non-Current Assets that can be converted into liquid cash in a period of over one year